rogerw-gh/newpiswitch/README.md

 ## I am still running Wheezy where can I find compatible code?
 The [original code for the Pi Switch](https://www.pi-supply.com/pi-supply-switch-v1-1-code-examples/) can be found on our website.

+## Added calls to logger in softshut.py to send messages to /var/log/messages when rebooted or shutdown with switch.

 ## Raspbian shows under-voltage warnings
 The problem can be solved by using shorter, thicker USB cables.
 With Pi Switch we are now shipping 30cm 22AWG USB cables which solve the problem entirely.